jindanza/TechTreeMVCWebApplication/README.md

 # TechTreeMVCWebApplication

-TechTreeMVCWebApplication adalah aplikasi berbasis web yang dikembangkan menggunakan template **ASP.NET Core Web App (Model-View-Controller)**.
-Aplikasi ini menggunakan **SQL Server** sebagai sistem manajemen basis data.
+TechTreeMVCWebApplication is a web-based application developed using the **ASP.NET Core Web App (Model-View-Controller)** template.
+This application uses **SQL Server** as its database management system.

-## Teknologi yang Digunakan
+## Technologies Used

 - **ASP.NET Core MVC** (Model-View-Controller)
 - **C#**